Without the brave men and women who risk their lives for our sake, our lives would be very different.

 After a line of duty death, the 200 Club immediately steps in to provide the surviving family with:

-The 200 Club of the Coastal Empire was incorporated on October 16, 2000, as a Georgia nonprofit charitable organization 501(c)(3).
+The 200 Club was incorporated on October 16, 2000, as a Georgia nonprofit charitable organization 501(c)(3).
 The board consists of members of the business, law enforcement, judicial, professional, religious, and academic communities.
 The 200 Club is a significant vehicle for expressing community gratitude to the families of our fallen heroes.